 - 3. Rules and systems for managing the risk of loss Each department manages individual risk factors in relation to each department.
 The RIKEN TECHNOS GROUP has established a Risk & Compliance Committee for company-wide, cross-cutting management of risk factors, and the President of the Company serves as the chairperson of the Committee. - 4.
-Systems to ensure that the Directors' duties are performed efficiently - 1) The Board of Directors formulates a Medium-Term Business Plan and the annual Business Plans. - 2) The Board of Directors grasps the progress of the Business Plan by inspecting monthly record data on business performance with the help of information technology, and discusses and implements measures necessary for the achievement of the Business Plan. - 3) The Management Meetings is held monthly in order to operate its business rapidly through active delegation of authority.
-The progress of business achievement is checked by the Manufacturing Division and the Quality Assurance Division through their Manufacturing and Quality-Related Division Meetings held on a quarterly basis; by the Technical Division through their Technical Division Meetings held on a quarterly basis; by the Sales & Marketing Division through their Sales & Marketing Division Meetings held on a quarterly basis; by the Procurement Division through their Procurement Division Meetings held on a quarterly basis; and by other divisions through meetings held monthly at each division.
+Systems to ensure that the Directors' duties are performed efficiently - 1) The Board of Directors formulates a Medium-Term Business Plan and the annual Business Plans. - 2) The Board of Directors grasps the progress of the Business Plan by inspecting monthly record data on business performance with the help of information technology, and discusses and implements measures necessary for the achievement of the Business Plan. - 3) The Management Committee meeting is held monthly in order to operate its business rapidly through active delegation of authority.
+The progress of business achievement is checked by the Compound Division, the Film Division, and the Procurement Division under Monozukuri Headquarters, through their Monozukuri Headquarters Compound Division Meetings, Film Division Meetings, and Procurement Division Meetings held on a quarterly basis, respectively; and by other divisions through meetings held monthly at each division.
 Appropriate countermeasures are taken if considered necessary. - 5.
-Systems to ensure the appropriateness of the business operations of the RIKEN TECHNOS GROUP - The Corporate Planning Division, as the division with jurisdiction over overall business management of the Company's consolidated subsidiaries, is responsible for overseeing that each consolidated subsidiary of the Company is instructed to establish its own Internal Control System and ensuring that each consolidated subsidiary share information of the same quality and quantity in the same manner as the Company. - The Corporate Planning Division and each division manage the progress of their respective business operations, and manage and supervise the Company's consolidated subsidiaries with a view to ensuring that all reporting to the Company and approval procedures at the Company shall be conducted appropriately, in accordance with the "Regulations on the Management of RIKEN TECHNOS GROUP Consolidated Subsidiaries."
-The Corporate Planning Division and the other divisions manage the risk of loss through such administration and supervision. - The Corporate Planning Division also arranges an operational report meeting attended by the President, Executive Officers in charge, and the Senior General Manager of the Administrative Division, at least twice a year for domestic consolidated subsidiaries and at least once a year for overseas consolidated subsidiaries. - On receipt of the monthly reports (including financial data) from each consolidated subsidiary of the Company, the
+Systems to ensure the appropriateness of the business operations of the RIKEN TECHNOS GROUP - 1) The Corporate Planning Division, as the division with jurisdiction over overall business management of the Company's consolidated subsidiaries, is responsible for overseeing that each consolidated subsidiary of the Company is instructed to establish its own Internal Control System and ensuring that each consolidated subsidiary share information of the same quality and quantity in the same manner as the Company.

+The Corporate Planning Division and each division manage the progress of their respective business operations, and manage and supervise the Company's consolidated subsidiaries with a view to ensuring that all reporting to the Company and approval procedures at the Company shall be conducted appropriately, in accordance with the "Regulations on the Management of RIKEN TECHNOS GROUP Consolidated Subsidiaries."
+The Corporate Planning Division and the other divisions manage the risk of loss through such administration and supervision.

+The Corporate Planning Division also arranges an operational report meeting attended by the President, Executive Officers in charge, and the Senior General Manager of the Administrative Division, at least twice a year for domestic consolidated subsidiaries and at least once a year for overseas consolidated subsidiaries.